My buddy Stan stopped by for breakfast after a night of drinking at The Pit.

 It’s been a long time since my toaster saw action.
 Mostly it just squats on the counter, growing old and occupying space.

 The years have dulled its finish to the color of ditch water.
-The dial is no longer legible and the lever barely works.
-None of this is due to over-use.
+The numerals on the dial are no longer legible and the lever barely works.
+Yet none of this is due to over-use.
 The only wear it gets is when I shove it out of the way to wash the counter.
 Still I wouldn’t dream of tossing it out.

 It is not even mine.

 It belongs to an old girlfriend.
 One whose love for burnt toast and apricot jam exceeded her love for me.

-When she left me (and she left suddenly), she took the bookcase and the books (even mine).
+When she left, and she left suddenly, she took the books and the bookcase.
 She emptied the cupboards and carted off the silverware then she stormed into the bathroom to pack up the towels, roll up the shower mat and clean out the medicine cabinet.
 She even took the toilet brush.

 Perhaps since she took everything I loved, she left something she loved out of guilt and while I never loved toast, I hung on to that toaster.

 I kept it to remind myself of what I had missed.
 I missed her brilliant green eyes.
-I missed her fiery red hair and I missed her volcanic temper (it was the only thing in nature that could singe the surface of the sun).
+I missed her fiery red hair and even her volcanic temper.

 I don’t know exactly why she left me.
 Someone said it was because of a fling she had with someone else.

 Whoever that was, I owe him my thanks.

-Still… I think about it now and then, especially when I catch a glimpse of that toaster.
-It just sits there on my counter as a witness to my days, like a little time-machine that moves me back and forth from past to present and reminds me – of all the things that might have been… I have the best.
+Still… I think about it now and then, especially after catching a glimpse of that toaster.
+It just sits there on my counter as a witness to my days, serving as a little time-machine that moves me back and forth from past to present and reminds me that of all the things that might have been – I have the best.